-^{17. &}quot;Verklaarde de Testateur niet te willen of te begeeren, dat deselve sijne erfgenamen ofte eenige van deselve de dispositie van haar erfportien zullen hebben; maar dat de Capitalen van dien sullen werden gebragt onder de Heeren Weesmeesteren ende ter Weeskamer der Stad Delft welke aan haar en hare descendenten jaarlijks yeder sijn portie in de suijvere reserven van deselve Capitalen sullen oversenden of uijtreijken zoolange als zij in de gemeijnschap van de Roomsche Kerk zullen sijn en blijven."
+18 "Verklaarde de Testateur niet te willen of te begeeren, dat deselve sijne erfgenamen ofte eenige van deselve de dispositie van haar erfportien zullen hebben; maar dat de Capitalen van dien sullen werden gebragt onder de Heeren Weesmeesteren ende ter Weeskamer der Stad Delft welke aan haar en hare descendenten jaarlijks yeder sijn portie in de suijvere reserven van deselve Capitalen sullen oversenden of uijtreijken zoolange als zij in de gemeijnschap van de Roomsche Kerk zullen sijn en blijven."
 Ibid.

-^{18.} See the accounts attached to the proceedings of the Dutch parliament, 1930-31, kamerstuknummer 249, ondernummer 2 (Staten-Generaal Digitaal).
+19 See the accounts attached to the proceedings of the Dutch parliament, 1930-1931, kamerstuknummer 249, ondernummer 2 (Staten-Generaal Digitaal.)

-^{19.} Smit, "Het afstervingsproces der weeskamers," 101-5.
+20 Smit, "Het afstervingsproces der weeskamers," 101-5.

-municipal archives (founded in 1859)-except for the accounts of 1702-3, which accidentally ended up in the museum.
+with the state's push to reorganize and fortify municipal archives at the time.
+As a result, Brienne's personal papers and most of his postal administration may be found in the Delft municipal archives (founded in 1859) - except for the accounts of 1702-1703, which accidentally ended up in the museum.
 Whatever the reasons may be, should we not consider the papers that were returned to Delft to be a part of the Brienne Collection nonetheless?
 And why did the trunk and its letters not go back to Delft?
 One answer may be found in the 1926 letter to Tresling.
 De Vries indicated that those materials would be given to the museum because "they have nothing to do with the trust 'S. de Brienne,' set up during his lifetime."
 The materials were excess, judged to be unnecessary and perhaps accidental.

 Can we assume that the Delft archive was simply uninterested in repossessing a trunk and letters that were not formally part of Brienne's financial legacy?
 If so, they might have been mistaken, for the letters were indeed accumulated for financial purposes.
-To explain that, we have to go even farther back in time-to the beginning, as it were, to the moment at which the earliest layers of this archive came into existence.
-On January 13, 1676, the burgomasters of The Hague appointed Simon de Brienne, né Veillaume, to the lucrative office of postmaster, responsible for all mail to and from "the city of Antwerp and all surrounding places and cities in Brabant, France, Flanders, Mons in Hainaut, and Spain."21 Brienne initially shared his office with Christoffel Tromer, a secretary to William III's intimate friend-and future Duke of Portland-Hans Willem Bentinck.
-In 1686 Tromer relinquished his position to Brienne's wife, Marie Germain, who was appointed as postmistress alongside her husband.
-The day-to-day running of the office was entrusted to commissary Hugo van der Meer, who kept the meticulous accounts that have been preserved to this day.22 Geertruy Lus, described as bestelster (delivery woman) in Brienne's accounts, was responsible for mail delivery.23 From 1689 Brienne and Germain served King William III at Kensington Palace, not returning to The Hague until 1700.
-And it was precisely at the point that they left the Dutch Republic that the undelivered letters began to be preserved.
-Could this have been an injunction on the postmasters' part?
-Or, rather, an initiative of Van der Meer or Lus?
+To explain that, we have to go even further back in time, to the beginning as it were, to the moment at which the earliest layers of this archive came into existence.
+On 13 January 1676 the burgomasters of The Hague appointed Simon de Brienne, $n\acute{e}$ Veillaume, to the lucrative office of postmaster, responsible for all mail to and from "the city of Antwerp and all surrounding places and cities in